gschottlender/bioactivity-similarity-index/README.md

 3) assemble pairwise training sets (S/N pairs with Tanimoto filtering), train a neural model, and
 4) **evaluate** new compound pairs with the trained model.

 This repo includes three command-line scripts and companion notebooks that mirror the workflow end-to-end.
+Also includes a pre-trained BSI-Large model, available to make predictions and fine-tuning.

 ---